Claudia1010/Claudia1010/README.md

 ### Hi!
-I'm Claudia Christensen, student of GeeksHubs Academy currently 👋
+I'm Claudia Christensen, student of GeeksHubs Academy 👋

 💪🏼 My goal is to work in the tech industry ✨